-Beginning in the second quarter of 2018, the Company's revenue and Adjusted EBITDA decreased compared to the prior quarter primarily as a result of the regulatory changes in Alberta and nationally, which resulted in reductions to fee revenues earned in Alberta and the reduction in the prices of nearly 70 of the most commonly prescribed drugs in Canada were reduced by 25% to 40%, resulting in overall discounts of up to 90% off the price of their brand-name equivalent.
+Beginning in the second quarter of 2018, the Company's revenue and Adjusted EBITDA decreased compared to the prior quarter primarily as a result of the regulatory changes in Alberta and nationally, which resulted in reductions to fee revenues earned in Alberta and the reduction in the prices of nearly 70 of the most commonly prescribed drugs in Canada, which were reduced by 25% to 40%, resulting in overall discounts of up to 90% off the price of their brand-name equivalent.

 In the fourth quarter of 2018, the Company achieved quarterover-quarter growth in revenue and Adjusted EBITDA as a result of cost savings and incremental revenues achieved through the Business Re-Engineering Plan as well as additional beds serviced during the quarter.
-This quarter-over-quarter growth in Adjusted EBITDA continued in the first quarter of 2019 as the number of beds serviced continued to increase and the full impact of cost savings measures from the Business Re-Engineering Plan were realized, in addition to the transitional impact of IFRS 16.
+This quarterover-quarter growth in Adjusted EBITDA continued in the first and second quarters of 2019 as the number of beds serviced continued to increase and the full impact of cost savings measures from the Business Re-Engineering Plan were realized, in addition to the transitional impact of IFRS 16.

-The Company achieved a third consecutive quarter of sequential growth in adjusted EBITDA in the second quarter of 2019 as it included a full quarter impact from the servicing of beds that were onboarded during the first quarter of 2019.
-New beds onboarded throughout the second quarter of 2019 further attributed to the quarter-over-quarter growth.
+The Company achieved a fourth consecutive quarter of sequential growth in Adjusted EBITDA in the third quarter of 2019 as it included a full quarter impact from the servicing of beds that were onboarded during the first and second quarters of 2019 and further cost savings were realized through scale achieved from the increase in beds serviced, as well as Corporate labour savings.